jkedra/jkedra.github.io/_drafts/ssh.md

     IT IS POSSIBLE THAT SOMEONE IS DOING SOMETHING NASTY!

 Sometimes it is actually expected.
-In such the case I can force ssh to avoid adding volatile key to the `ssh_keys`, replacing its location by `/dev/null`: `UserKnownHostsFile=/dev/null`, and allowing connections to hosts without maching host keys:
+In such the case I can force ssh to avoid adding a volatile key to the `ssh_keys`, replacing its location by `/dev/null`: `UserKnownHostsFile=/dev/null`, and allowing connections to hosts without maching host keys:
 `StrictHostKeyChecking=no`.